Dear Farmington: Let this be our finest hour

 Help your neighbors, especially seniors, those who live alone, and those with health concerns.
 Pool child care.
 Offer to pick up groceries or medications, or to run other errands.
 Drop off a home-cooked meal.

 Share factual information from reliable sources.
 Our cities and school district all have good information on their websites about what’s happening locally, and Oakland County offers a wealth of information on its COVID-19 page.
 Another good resource: Coronavirus/COVID-19 Updates at beaumont.org/health-wellness/coronavirus.
-And, of course, we’ll share the best information we can find, with stories tagged COVID-19, farmingtonvoice.com.
+And, of course, we’ll share the best information we can find, with stories tagged COVID-19, at farmingtonvoice.com.

 About the hoarding… Grocery and other retail store shelves are emptying of paper goods, hand sanitizer, soap, and other cleaning supplies.
 Stock up for your family, but please consider a reasonable approach to ensure everyone can access what they need to keep themselves safe and slow the virus progression.
 Got extra?
 Share with neighbors in need.